AI and Machine Learning use cases in Finance and Banking

 Machine learning offers a wide array of custom solutions for improving the customer lifetime value and optimizing the sales of financial products.

-For example, imagine a recommendation engine capable of suggesting to existing and new customers the most suitable insurance package or identifying new potential users fit for an upselling offer.
+For example, imagine a recommendation engine capable of suggesting the most suitable insurance package to existing and new customers or identifying new potential users fit for an upselling offer.

 By analyzing what makes some customer segments remain loyal customers and others seek out new financial service providers, banks and other stakeholders can target the in-danger segments with motivating offers and products.